nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 that optimize encounter rates with target resources.
 However, animals are not always able to achieve the optimal random search.
-Energy depletion, for example, limits searchers’ movement activities, forcing them to adjust their behaviors before and after the encounters.
-Here we quantified the cost of mate search in a termite, *Reticulitermes speratus*, and revealed that the cost reduces the selectivity of mating partners.
-After a dispersal flight, termites keep searching for a mating partner; otherwise, they die.
+Energy depletion, for example, limits searchers’ movement activities, forcing them to adjust their behaviors before and after encounters.
+Here, we quantified the cost of mate search in a termite, *Reticulitermes speratus*, and revealed that the cost reduces the selectivity of mating partners.
+After a dispersal flight, termites search for a mating partner until they find one or die.
 We found that their movement activity and diffusiveness progressively declined over observational days.
-Our data-based simulations qualitatively confirmed that this reduced movement diffusiveness decreased the searching efficiency.
+Our data-based simulations qualitatively confirmed that the reduced movement diffusiveness decreased the searching efficiency.
 Also, termites with prolonged search periods had lower colony foundation success and fewer offspring.
 Thus, mate search imposes doubled costs on termites.
-Finally, we found that termites with an extended mate search reduced the selectivity of mating partners, where males immediately paired with any encountering females and even frequently exhibited same-sex pairing.
+Finally, we found that termites with an extended mate search reduced the selectivity of mating partners, where males immediately paired with any encountering females.
 Thus, termites dramatically changed their mate search behavior depending on their physiological conditions.
-It is essential to account for the searchers’ internal states to fill the gap between random search theories and empirical behavioral observations.
+Our finding highlights that accounting for the searchers’ internal states is essential to fill the gap between random search theories and empirical behavioral observations.

 **Keywords:** Random walk; Tandem runs; Sexual selection; Social insects; Movement ecology